 I never considered a manufacturer other than Apple for a laptop since they adopted the Intel chip.
 Too many of the others sell non-hyperthreaded laptop machines that they market as i5 or i7 64-bit OS machines when they’re not.
 Some of those vendors disable the hyperthreading facility while others provide motherboards that can’t support hyperthreading.
 The ones I dislike the most provide a BIOS setting that gives the impression you can enable hyperthreading when you can’t.
 All Apple devices, MacBook, MacBook Pro, Mac Mini, and Mac Pro do fully support a 64-bit OS and their virtualization.

 A MacBook Pro came to mind but the disk space requirements were 1 TB, and that’s too pricey.
 I went with the Mac Mini because with 16 GB of memory and a 1 TB drive it was only $1,200.
-Add a wireless keyboard and mighty mouse, and an HDMI splitter and cables for $35, and I had my solution.
+Add a wireless keyboard and mighty mouse, and an HDMI and mini-DVI connections, and I had my solution.
 Naturally, my desktop is a one generation old Mac Pro with 64 GB of memory and 12 TB of disk space, which supports all the virtual machines used for testing.
 Note to Apple marketing staff: The prior version of the Mac Pro let you pay reasonable (3rd party) prices for the additional memory and disk drives.

 The Mac Mini means I can travel anywhere and plug into the console and demo tools and techniques from a myriad set of platforms without the hassle of moving on and off to frequently VM images.
 It’s a great solution with only one downside, HDMI to DVI sometimes creates purple toned screens.
 It’s unfortunate because some venues have monitors that don’t support HDMI).